Updated: Apr 18

-My friend and colleague Ihab is a funny guy, very smart, but most of all, he is a knowledgeable, proud member of the Druze faith and I find him absolutely fascinating.
+My friend and colleague Ehab is a funny guy, very smart, but more than anything, he is a knowledgeable, proud member of the Druze people and I find him absolutely fascinating.

 However, he also persecuted Jews and Christians in his land, confiscated their property, forbade them to employ Muslim workers, forbade the growing of grapes for wine and forced Jews and Christians to wear identifying labels on their clothing.
 So much for progress…

 Getting back to our story, two of the wise men that accepted Al Hakim’s invitation to join him in the House of Wisdom were Hamza bin Ali and Nashtakeen ad Darazi from Persia and the three delved deeply into discussions of philosophy and theology.

 In 1017, Al Hakim announced the creation of a new religion based on Islam and blending Islamic monotheism, some Greek philosophy, Hinduism, and Zoroastrianism.
 He appointed Hamza as the leader of the new movement, sent him and ad-Darazi out to spread the word, and the newly formed religion started accepting new believers.

 The new ideas spread slowly, by word of mouth and personal relationships, and was especially welcomed by two large tribes in the mountains of Syria and Lebanon who readily adopted the new religion.

 A serious conflict soon arose between ad-Darazi and Hamza.
 Ad Darazi apparently wanted to take over leadership of the budding religion, was named a heretic and a traitor and was eventually put to death.

 Al Hakim mysteriously disappeared in 1021, leaving no trace behind except his donkey and some bloodstained clothes.
 The Druze believe he will one day return… Hamza went into retreat when Al Hikma disappeared but continued to lead the new religion from his hiding place.